 1) HID vs LED

 HIDs are gas-discharge arc lamps in which light is transmitted via an electrical current between two electrodes and ionized gas.
 A second gas is also used, which determines whether the HID is a sodium, mercury or metal halide lamp.
 Everything is sealed in a quartz glass capsule.
 All HIDs require a ballast to regulate power and create the initial electrical surge to start the light.
-HIDs consume less power and produce greater illumination than halogen bulbs, but this is nothing when compared to LEDs.
+HIDs consume less power and produce greater illumination than halogen bulbs, but this is nothing when compared to revolutionary LED technology.

 2) Pole Placement